 The details of each event, and how a company has or hasn’t responded to it, determine the type of treatment given to the company’s Ranking performance.
 These treatments, in order of increasing severity, are Serious (I), Severe (II), and Most Severe (III).
 Each step of the process, including the final results, are reviewed by independent specialists and other neutral third parties.

-This year, the screening process identified 42 companies, which were cross referenced along geographical and legal considerations among the full Russell 1000.
-Independent specialists evaluated a total of 18 incidents to identify events that meet JUST Capital’s definition of a unique event.
-From there, six incidents and their related companies qualified for unique event treatments and assigned one of the three treatments listed above.
-Further details on the screening process and evaluation criteria can be found in our 2023 Rankings Methodology.
+This year, the screening process identified 36 incidents, which were cross referenced along geographical and legal considerations among the full Russell 1000.
+Independent specialists evaluated the incidents to identify events that meet JUST Capital’s definition of a unique event.
+From there, 10 incidents and their related companies qualified for unique event treatments and assigned one of the three treatments listed above.
+Further details on the screening process and evaluation criteria can be found in our 2024 Rankings Methodology.

-The six cases JUST executed the unique events protocol in the 2023 Rankings are as follows:
+The ten cases JUST executed the unique events protocol in the 2024 Rankings are as follows:

-The final three cases are carried over from the unique rankings treatment in our 2022 Rankings.
-Altria, Meta, and PG&E all received a Most Severe (III) treatment last year in our Rankings.
-We have placed all three of these companies at the same rank of 710th.
+The final three cases are carried over from the unique rankings treatment in our 2023 Rankings.
+Altria, Meta, PG&E all received a Most Severe (III) treatment last year in our Rankings.

 Altria is a manufacturer and seller of cigarettes, machine-made large cigars and pipe tobacco, smokeless tobacco products, and wine in the U.S. We assigned a substantial penalty to companies in the Industry Classification Benchmark (ICB) Tobacco Subsector, following results from our 2016-2019 survey research.
 Our survey research has consistently revealed that most Americans believe that companies that make and market tobacco products are extremely harmful, less just, and should be in the bottom quartile of JUST Capital’s Rankings.
 Altria receives the lowest score in the Customers stakeholder.

 Meta is a social media conglomerate with billions of active users worldwide and owns Facebook, Instagram, WhatsApp, and Oculus, among other products.
-The company has faced growing reports of its involvement in the spread of misinformation, hate speech, and other discriminatory and incendiary content on its platforms – and that it was aware of these issues and has failed to address them.
+The company has faced growing reports of its involvement in the spread of misinformation, hate speech, and other discriminatory and incendiary content on its platforms.
 This event is reflected in the Customers stakeholder.
 Meta receives the lowest score in the Customers stakeholder.

-PG&E is a utility company that became notorious nationwide in 2019 for the bankruptcy connected to its wildfire liabilities in California.
-In 2021, the state determined that PG&E’s continued negligence sparked or contributed to extreme regional wildfires that resulted in human deaths, widespread destruction of property, and endangerment of local communities.
-PG&E receives the lowest score in the Environment stakeholder.
+PG&E is the holding company for Pacific Gas and Electric Company, a public utility involved in the sale and delivery of electricity and natural gas in California.
+They became notorious nationwide in 2019 for the bankruptcy connected to its wildfire liabilities in California.
+In 2021, the state determined that PG&E’s alleged negligence sparked or contributed to regional wildfires that resulted in human deaths, widespread destruction of property, and endangerment of local communities.
+PG&E receives the lowest score in the Communities stakeholder.

 Since our initial unique event treatment, there have been no substantial changes in business practices by any of the above companies that would result in the removal of this treatment.
 Barring any significant changes in business practices specifically related to these events, this treatment will remain in effect for a maximum of three years.
 If another event or development occurs after the three-year period, the event can be evaluated and, in appropriate cases, treatment can be reinstated.